Dual AGN in the Horizon-AGN simulation and their link to galaxy and massive black hole mergers, with an excursus on multiple AGN: Dual AGN catalogues

 We often divide dual AGN in two groups: those hosted in two different galaxies and those hosted in a single galaxy \citep[see also][]{2019MNRAS.483.2712R}.
 The reason for differentiating is that they trace physically different stages.
 The former are either on the way to a galaxy merger or a chance superposition.
 The latter are the byproduct of a galaxy merger, either an actively decaying MBH towards a MBH pair/binary or one/two wandering MBH whose dynamical evolution is inefficient\footnote{This approach is complementary to \cite{2021ApJ...916L..18R} who select wandering MBHs first and then investigate which ones can be identified as dual AGN.}.
 Dual AGN hosted in different galaxies outnumber duals hosted in one galaxy by a factor of about $5:1$.

 Visual examples of the dual/multiple AGN in our samples are shown in Fig.~\ref{fig:images}.
-In this paper we will use the hierarchically created samples of pure dual AGN and multiplets, generally for a luminosity threshold of $10^{43} \,\rm{erg \, s^{-1}}$ ($\log(L_{\rm bol})>43$), to consider AGN that are sufficiently powerful to be identified observationally, but we provide additional hierarchical catalogues and the basic catalogue of duals regardless of multiplicity as well.
-These samples will be made publicly available after the paper is accepted for publication.
+In this paper we will use the hierarchically created samples of pure dual AGN and multiplets, generally for a luminosity threshold of $10^{43} \,\rm{erg \, s^{-1}}$ ($\log(L_{\rm bol})>43$), to consider AGN that are sufficiently powerful to be identified observationally, but we provide additional catalogues of pure dual AGN and basic catalogues of dual AGN regardless of multiplicity for a variety of distance (between 10 and 50~kpc) and luminosity thresholds (from $\log(L_{\rm bol})>40$ to $\log(L_{\rm bol})>44$).
+See Data Availability.